Classification of translation invariant topological Pauli stabilizer codes for prime dimensional qudits on two-dimensional lattices: Introduction and Result

-Previously, Bomb\'in has studied topological stabilizer groups in two dimensions that are translation invariant on systems of qubits ($p=2$) and concluded that, up to Clifford QCA, any such group is a direct sum of copies of the toric code stabilizer group and a trivial stabilizer group for a product state \emph{if} the topological charge content is not chiral, i.e., its decomposition does not contain the three fermion theory~\cite{Bombin2011Structure}.
-We have studied a similar translation invariant case with qudits of a prime dimension under the assumption that the group be generated by tensor products of $X$ and tensor products of $Z$ (the Calderbank-Shor-Steane structure~\cite{CalderbankShor1996Good,Steane1996Multiple}) and concluded that every such stabilizer group is a direct sum of those for the toric code after a circuit of control-Not gates~\cite{Haah2016}.
+In relation to \cite{Bombin2011Structure}, the present author has studied~\cite{Haah2016} a similar translation invariant case with qudits of a prime dimension under the assumption that the group be generated by tensor products of $X$ and tensor products of $Z$ (the Calderbank-Shor-Steane structure~\cite{CalderbankShor1996Good,Steane1996Multiple}) and concluded that every such stabilizer group is a direct sum of those for the toric code after a geometrically local circuit of control-Not gates.

-Recently a new ingredient was obtained~\cite{HFH2018} proving that every translation invariant topological Pauli stabilizer code on prime qudits must have a nontrivial ``boson'' which we will define below.
-The existence of a boson rules out all the nontrivial possibilities listed above (because a boson corresponds to a null vector of the quadratic form $\theta$), but leaves a question of whether the decomposition of the quadratic forms can be implemented physically.
-In this paper we answer this question in the affirmative, almost closing the classification problem of two-dimensional topological Pauli stabilizer codes over prime dimensional qudits up to Clifford circuits in the translation invariant case.
-Simply put, \emph{there is only the toric code}.
+Recently a new ingredient was obtained~\cite{HFH2018}, which proves that every translation invariant topological Pauli stabilizer code on prime qudits must have a nontrivial ``boson.''
+A boson is by definition an excitation with topological spin $1 \in \CC$ (or $0 \in \ZZ/p\ZZ$ in our setting).
+When topological spin corresponds to a quadratic form, the existence of a boson means that the quadratic form~$\theta$ has a nonzero vector whose value is zero, in which case the quadratic form is called \emph{isotropic}.
+Hence, it rules out all the nontrivial possibilities listed above where we have listed all anisotropic quadratic forms over prime finite fields.
+This has left a question of whether the equivalence of quadratic forms of topological spins implies the equivalence of the Pauli stabilizer groups under Clifford circuits; the latter is stronger than just the equivalence of the corresponding topological phases of matter.
+In this paper we answer this question in the affirmative, closing the classification problem of two-dimensional topological Pauli stabilizer codes over prime dimensional qudits up to Clifford circuits in the translation invariant case.
 Let us state our result precisely.

 We first recall standard definitions.
-A {\bf generalized Pauli matrix} for a $p$-dimensional qudit $\CC^p$ is any product of
+A {\bf generalized Pauli matrix} (discrete Weyl operators) for a $p$-dimensional qudit $\CC^p$ is any product of